Thursday, August 6, 2009

 “…I encountered a work in the A.I.R. exhibition that snapped me out of making snap judgements.”

 The best time to traverse the Brooklyn Bridge is immediately after a thunderstorm.
 The temperature plummets and few people are out strolling, so you can cross in record time.
 On Sunday, I walked two-and-a-half hours from the lower east side to D.U.M.B.O. via the bridge and back again, to check out the new A.I.R.
 Gallery exhibition.
-Curated by gallery director (and Purchase College graduate!)
+Curated by gallery director (and alumna from my workplace, Purchase College !)
 Kat Griefen, tART @ A.I.R. features a diverse array of works from the tART collective, ranging from formalist to feminist.
 I was disappointed to learn that this group of artists is pronounced ‘tee-art’ rather than what I had mistakenly assumed: ‘tart’.
 The latter would be so cheeky (and I must admit, I have the convergence of feminism and baked goods on my mind because I’m about to make a shadow box of fibre cupcake sculptures for a Canadian fundraiser).

 Just as I enjoy walking briskly in the city, I tend to breeze through galleries.
 It might be the result of having worked at a commercial gallery and observing gallerists and collectors make quick, intuitive decisions.
 During this time period, I visited the Art Gallery of Ontario with my friend Melanie and was amazed by the amount of time she spent with each piece, carefully considering all aspects.
 It made me aware of how ruthless I was.
 The problem is, my ‘speed viewing’ has made me somewhat resistant to media that demands a set amount of the viewer’s time, like video art and sound art.
 Interestingly, I encountered a work in the A.I.R. exhibition that snapped me out of making snap judgements.
 It made me realize that maybe art doesn’t demand time from the viewer so much as it rewards the viewer for investing an adequate amount of time.
 I am cognizant of the hypocrisy in my behaviour, as I sometimes include subtle contradictions in my work* and hope that viewers will take the time to notice.
 I want my own audience to work hard.
 Shouldn’t I be expected to do the same?